ekedonald/Implementing-CICD-Pipeline-for-Terraform-using-Jenkins/README.md

 * Create a repo called `terraform-aws-pipeline` on your GitHub account.

-* Create a folder called `terraform-aws-pipeline` and enter the directory using the command shown below:
+* Open terminla on your PC, create a folder called `terraform-aws-pipeline` and enter the directory using the command shown below:

 ```sh
 mkdir terraform-aws-pipeline